pmathurTeach/pmathurTeachP/README.md

 # pmathurTeachP
-for one to one second Version 19th
+for one to one second Version, pro 20th